mcaliman/mcaliman.github.io/_posts/en/java/2003-01-02-java-variables.md

 ```
 an example of an expression.

-We have talked about variable types so far without giving a formal definition, let's run for cover:
+We have talked about variable types so far without giving a formal definition.
+Let's run for cover:

 Data Type Definition

 A data type consists of a set of values and a set of operations applicable to those values.

-As mentioned earlier the data types in java belong to 2 main categories :
+As mentioned earlier, the data types in Java belong to 2 main categories:

 * Primitive types : boolean, byte, short, int, long, float, double, char
 * Class types : String etc.